scroll-tech/canvas-contracts/docs/badges.md

    </li>
    <li>

    Your project is listed on [Scroll Ecosystem - Browse all protocols](https://scroll.io/ecosystem#protocols).
+(If not listed, apply [here](https://tally.so/r/waxLBW).)

    </li>
    <li>

-   All URLs mentioned above are configured for cross-origin access on https://scroll.io.
+   All URLs mentioned above are configured for cross-origin access (CORS) on https://scroll.io.

    </li>
    </ul>